 Meanwhile, Singapore is only a two hour flight away from Cambodia, Myanmar, Vietnam, and the Philippines.
 These countries are far less developed, but are each growing by over 7% annually.
 Labor costs are cheap while investment potential is strong.

 There isn’t any other region where high-growth frontier markets stand side-by-side with advanced economies.
-Needless to say, this attribute benefits ASEAN immensely.
+Needless to say, this attribute benefits anyone investing in ASEAN.

 Places like Singapore, Malaysia, and Thailand get cheap labor and manufacturing.
 The frontier markets receive investment from their wealthier neighbors.
 Everyone benefits from increased growth.